studyathome-internationally/hub/docs/courses/assistive-technologies-basics/README.md

 Upon completion of the course, students will be able to

-- recognize and classify different kinds of disabilities
+- identify and classify different types of disabilities
-- identify the anatomical and physiological reasons for a disability
+- know the anatomical and physiological reasons for a disability and the resulting impairments
-- list the impairments and restrictions due to a disability
+- know the current technical aids to support people with disabilities and to be able to select suitable technologies for certain applications
-- state accessibility requirements of digital documents and web pages
+- Knowing the accessibility requirements for digital documents and websites and being able to check documents for - essibility
-- evaluate documents for accessibility
-- understand the terms "HCI", "Usability" and "UX" and their definitions
+- Understand the terms "HCI", "Usability" and "UX" and their definitions
-- know about the User Centered Design process and related standardisation
-- know about basic design principles and methods applied in the User Centered Design process
-- Create simple AsTeRICS models
+- have information on the user centered design process and the associated standardization and to be able to apply it
-- Identify use cases of FLipMouse and FABI
+- identify use cases for the tools AsTeRICS, FABI and FLipMouse.

 ### Methods